 The Early Years Foundation Stage is the legal framework relating to establishments providing care and education for children from birth to 5 years.
 The document sets out the legal requirements for Learning, Development and Welfare.
-It is divided into four themes which express important principles underpinning effective practice in the care, development and learning of young children:

 The first five years of life are critical in a child’s development.
 High quality early years provision has been proven to help children achieve their potential and support parents and their families.
 The role of the Early Years Practitioner encompasses a wide range of aspects dedicated to enhance children’s experiences in a positive and supportive way.